mozilla-magnet/magnet-site/_includes/privacy.md

 - App to foreground
 - Opening the app from a notification
 - Dismissing a notification
-- App killed from task manager.
+- App killed from task manager

 This data is used to provide and improve our service.
-We use the services of Google Analytics to receive this data.
+We use the services of  Google Analytics to receive this data and the URLs.
 We encourage you to review its privacy policies and terms, as they are different from ours.

 We may need to change this notice.
 We will post the updates.

 Your continued use of Project Magnet after the update has been posted constitutes your acceptance of such changes.